littletinman/space-whiskey/README.md

 ## How it Works
 - Looks in the Games folder of the current user
 - Looks in each folder for a metadata.json file
-- Looks in the Games folder for a library.json file for external games
+- Looks in the Games folder for a library.json file for external games and directories
 - Lists the games in a minimal user interface
 - Provides a simple way to launch any of the games

+## Goals
+- Use no libraries other than pygame
+- Work on 2.7 and 3.6
+- Be B&W in order to draw attention to the games

 ## Sample config.json
 This file goes in the src folder of Space Whiskey but is not required: